-The Bulgarian striker has spoken of his frustration at a lack of first team opportunities this season, and has declared that he is likely to leave the Red Devils this summer.
+Manchester United striker Dimitar Berbatov has spoken of his disappointment over his treatment this season, and has announced that he will likely leave the club in the summer.

 The former Tottenham man was brought to the club for 30 million pounds four years ago, but has struggled to establish himself in that time.